On the Optimization Landscape of Maximum Mean Discrepancy: Abstract

 \section{Abstract}

 Generative models have been successfully used for generating realistic signals.
 Because the likelihood function is typically intractable in most of these models, the common practice is to use ``implicit'' models that avoid likelihood calculation.
 However, it is hard to obtain theoretical guarantees for such models.
 In particular, it is not understood when they can globally optimize their non-convex objectives.
 Here we provide such an analysis for the case of Maximum Mean Discrepancy (MMD) learning of generative models.
 We prove several optimality results, including for a Gaussian distribution with low rank covariance (where likelihood is inapplicable) and a mixture of Gaussians.
-Our analysis shows that that the MMD optimization landscape is benign in these cases, and therefore gradient based methods will globally minimize the MMD objective.
+Our analysis shows that that the MMD optimization landscape is benign in these cases, and therefore gradient based methods can converge only to global minimizers.